alexmontdor/datePickerInForm/README.md

 Access to the website
 http://locahost:3000

-## The template driven
+## The template driven form
 ### How does it work?
-The exercise is to fill a project description form
+The exercise, here, is to create a project description form using datePicker of course

 #### Interface
-the interface structure the project form (project.model.ts)
+The interface structures the project form (project.model.ts)

-so a formatted variable can be re-used when initializing the component (OnInit)
+... so a formatted variable can be re-used throughout the program and specially during initialisation of the component (OnInit)

-#### the form
+#### Form
-The binding is typical for most of the input, or select items Except for the datePicker that doesn't accept the standard form binding
+The binding is typical for most of the input, or select items.

+However datePicker that doesn't accept the standard form binding.

-#### the datePicker
+#### datePicker
+To allow the date Picker to work properly, I use an option to avoid any error.
+The datePicker is now "stand alone". however I'm interested to use information, two fold : 1. setting dates, 2. getting dates.
+So i will setup a 2way-binding [(ngModel)] = "project.startDate" or "project.endDate"

-The variable and datePicker thanks to [(ngModel)]= "project.startDate" the trick is to create an HIDDEN input component (type:HIDDEN).
+The trick is to create an HIDDEN input component (type:HIDDEN) for each datePicker element.
 While datePicker is not bind to the form, this hidden composant is.
-The 2-way binding do the magic and as soon as a date is click on a calendar, it appears inside in the form with the same value
+The 2-way binding do the magic and as soon as a date is clicked on a calendar, it appears inside in the form with the same value

-For the purpose of the exercise, I set as "required" this hidden component: the form is waiting for a date to be picked
+For the purpose of the exercise, I set as "required" this hidden component: the form is waiting for a date to be picked in order to be validated

-Also you can configure datePicker to Achieve some more rules:
+Also you can configure datePicker to achieve some more rules:
-- the End Date should finish after the start Date by setting a rule "minDate" parameters to the second calendar (endDate) then you disallow the to pickup earlier date than ... the startDate for example.
+- the End Date should be after the start Date

+By setting a rule "minDate" parameters to the second datePicker (endDate) then the user will not be able to pickup an earlier date than ... the startDate for example. [minDate] = "project.startDate"

-### Summary
+## Summary
-This small code allows you to create a template driven Form using 2 datePickers some basic rules
+This small code allows you to create a template driven Form using 2 datePickers some basic rules Hope this helps!

-References:
+## References:
-About datePicker
+_About datePicker_

 http://www.dotnetcurry.com/angular/1345/angular2-datepicker-bootstrap-tutorial

-About template driven form and validators https://scotch.io/tutorials/using-angular-2s-template-driven-forms https://scotch.io/tutorials/how-to-implement-a-custom-validator-directive-confirm-password-in-angular-2
+_About template driven form and validators_

-About model drivent form
+https://scotch.io/tutorials/using-angular-2s-template-driven-forms

+https://scotch.io/tutorials/how-to-implement-a-custom-validator-directive-confirm-password-in-angular-2

+_About model driven form_

 https://toddmotto.com/angular-2-forms-reactive#simplifying-with-formbuilder